 I have made a list of Elul-related topics, and I'm inviting you (yes, you! reader, colleague, friend...anyone with a desire to share ideas about the holidays) to join me.

 But I'm not stopping only with blogging.
 Sure, it's called BlogElul but you can "blog" in any way you like.
 Maybe it's your daily Facebook update or tweet.
-Maybe it's your Instagram photos or your FourSquare checkins (can't wait to see how that would work out).
+Maybe it's your Instagram photos or your FourSquare checkins (can't wait to see how that would work out -- but please try!).
+Now we have Vine and other quick-video services -- perhaps a daily 6-second video?
 Maybe you don't want to do it daily.
 Maybe you just want to dip your toe into the experience, or just read (and share?) what others write.
 It's totally up to you.

-And just like we did for #BlogExodus, this is pretty simple.
+I try to keep it simple, as I've done for the last few years.
 I've provided a topic (somewhat randomly mixed up) for each of the days of the month of Elul...just write a blog post about that topic on the assigned day!
 Use the hashtag to share your post, even in your title.
 This might be a great way to kickstart your blog (are you new at it?) and it might be a great way to get yourself ready for the themes and ideas of the holiday!
 (I plan to use #BlogElul in all my post titles, so that the hashtag is already there.)

 And then there's #Elulgram.
 It's far more open to interpretation!
-Just as we did for #Exodusgram, I'm inviting you to post photos related to the same themes as the blogging project.
+I'm inviting you to post photos related to the same themes as the blogging project.
 Maybe you're not a writer or you don't have a blog - so take a picture instead!
 (And don't forget, sharing pictures is not limited to Instagram, but there is also Facebook, Pinterest, Twitter, Tumblr....etc.)

 Whatever you do, don't forget to tag it with #Elulgram so we can all share.